-I. Pavement Marking Log
+I. Pavement Marking

 1.0 Description.
 The contractor shall log the locations of existing pavement marking prior to any construction operations that may affect the existing pavement marking.
-The log shall contain all existing pavement marking and shall include center stripes, no passing stripes, lane lines, turn arrows, hash bars, cross walks, and stop bars.
+The log shall contain all existing pavement marking and shall include but it not limited to: center stripes, no passing stripes, lane lines, turn arrows, hash bars, cross walks, railroad crossing and stop bars.
 The contractor shall provide a copy of the existing pavement marking log to the engineer.
 The contractor shall place the new pavement marking at the same locations as the existing pavement marking, unless otherwise directed by the engineer or shown on the plans.